Purple background

 Important points to note

-The candles on a chart can't be trusted to decide price action.
+Candlestick charts as above can't be trusted to decide price action.
 Instead, they should be incorporated with other indicators such as RSI Divergences, Fibonacci and Support and Resistance levels; you can use a combination of these indicators to help you decide on the most likely path for the market in the future.

 Another critical point is always to wait for the candle to close; many will often spot a candle forming only for the price to change and invalidate the developing structure.